Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Preliminary Concepts: the Architecture of a Neural Fuzzy Extractor

-We should note here that the proposed methodology for the expansion of biometric data and for choosing the parameters of the secure sketch provide -- as a byproduct -- a way of evaluating the security potential of various biometric data.
+The purpose of the NFE is to cast the embeddings of different users' biometric readings in quasi-spherical regions in a certain vector space.
+In the left portion of Figure \ref{codebook} we show multiple such quasi-spherical clusters, such that each cluster (represented by markers with a specific shape and color) corresponds to the embeddings of the available biometric readings for a single user.
+In this figure, we decide to consider the support of the expander output as a sphere that includes all the available biometric data points.
+Taking the smallest such sphere may artificially reduce the perceived security of the biometric authentication system -- because it will result in a smaller codebook -- so, to be safe, consider a sphere of radius 10\% larger than that of the smallest outer sphere.

+The radius of the user-specific decoding region (the small sphere corresponding to the user of interest in Figure \ref{codebook}) is usually chosen to provide a certain false-positive-false-negative tradeoff.
+For simplicity of implementation, we choose the same radius (technically, the same error-correction code) for all users.

+As an example, for the VGG-16 architecture retrofitted with the NFE, the FVC2006 database yields outer sphere of radius $1.0153$, and a small sphere of radius $0.7$ (this radius is chosen such that the distance-based decoder achieves 95.36\% accuracy on the training data set), meaning that at most $(1.0153/0.7)^{128}\simeq 4.7\cdot 10^{20}$ small spheres can be packed inside the large 128-dimensional sphere.
+We could say that the maximum number of distinct individuals whose biometric reading embeddings in our new vector space fit within non-overlapping small spheres is thus about $4.7\cdot 10^{20} \simeq 2^{68.67}$, or that the entropy of the secret biometric information, as represented in this space, is about $68.67$ bits.
+In other words, the proposed methodology for the expansion of biometric data provides -- as a byproduct -- a way of evaluating the authentication potential of various types of biometric data.
 It would be possible in this framework to decide (at least approximately, based on the upper and lower bounds on the entropy of a user's biometric data) whether fingerprint-based biometrics, for instance, are more or less secure than, say retina-scan-based biometrics.
 This evaluation is related to the average (across multiple possible AUs) accuracy of the associated classifier, but is not straightforward to derive from it, and would not be feasible in the absence of the expander.

+We should note here that previous efforts to quantify the entropy of various types of biometrics take different approaches.
+For example, \cite{yankov2019fingerprint} produces empirical distributions of fingerprint data, and yields a measure of entropy per pixel for different fingerprint databases.
+Their FVC2002 and FVC2004 databases are comparable to our FVC2006 database.
+However, their entropy upper bounds -- slightly above 0.25 bits per pixel -- would yield entropies in the order of 50,000 bits for each image.
+Note that this is the entropy of the fingerpint image, not the entropy of the fingerprint-based biometric modality that we calculate.
+To approximate the latter, \cite{yankov2019fingerprint} uses the mutual information between fingerprint images, and ends up with a maximum number of distinct individual representations of $10^{28}$ -- making our estimate of $4.7\cdot 10^{20}$ somewhat conservative.
+Other methods for evaluating biometric entropy are introduced in \cite{lim2015entropy} and \cite{sutcu2013biometric}.